Israeli government dissolves parliament and calls new elections

 Israel held four inconclusive elections between 2019 and 2021 that were largely referendums about Mr Netanyahu’s ability to rule while on trial for corruption.
 Mr Netanyahu denies wrongdoing.

-Opinion polls have forecast that Mr Netanyahu’s hard-line Likud will once again emerge as the largest single party.
+Opinion polls have forecast that Mr Netanyahu’s hardline Likud will once again emerge as the largest single party.
 But it remains unclear whether he would be able to muster the required support of a majority of lawmakers to form a new government.

 With additional reporting from the Associated Press